 How Water Damage Affects Your Floors

-Flood damage is rarely a light load on a home; in most cases, flooding causes a severe, negative impact.
+Flooding causes a severe, negative impact on your home.
 The most damaged element is often your floors.
 Floors are completely submerged during floods, causing water to seep in and wreak havoc.
 But how exactly does water damage affect different types of flooring?

-Water damage is often most pronounced on wood flooring.
+Water damage is often most pronounced on hardwood flooring.
 Wood is vulnerable to flooding and other water damage as its materials have been intentionally dried; when wet, it can rapidly change shape, warp, stain, and lose color.
-Thankfully we have techniques to deal with all these problems and can replace the floors if all else fails.
+SERVPRO of Bear/New Castle has advanced technology and techniques to restore hardwood floors to preloss condition.

 Tile and Concrete

-Tile, concrete, and other stone floors often fare the best in a flood.
+Tile and concrete floors often fare the best in a flood.
 Tiles are typically immune to water, requiring only cleaning and sanitization following a flood.
-Be mindful, however, that some types of tile grout may be susceptible to water damage and can easily grow mold.
+The tile grout may be susceptible to water damage and mold growth.
 A fresh grout layer may be required after a flood.
-Concrete, meanwhile, may stain and become discolored, although this is typically cleanable or easily painted over.
+Concrete may stain and become discolored but is typically cleanable or easily painted over.